magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 We include a `"version"` key in that dict so that this transfer protocol may be extended in the future (see "Protocol Expansion Exercises" below).

 Additionally, a `"features"` key is included in that information.
-Although releated, this is somewhat orthogonal to "versions".
+Although related, this is somewhat orthogonal to "versions".
 That is, a peer may _know how to parse_ some (newer) version of this protocol but may still wish to _not_ support (or use) a particular feature.